alitinker/testing123-demo/readme.markdown

 - [Protractor](http://www.protractortest.org/)
 - [Gulp](http://gulpjs.com/)

+Then, install the dependencies listed in package.json.
+Cd into the root of the project folder and run `npm install` (you may have to use `sudo`).

 ##Build

-After you've installed the items listed above, cd into the root of this project folder and build the dist files by running this command:
+After you've installed the items listed above and the dependencies, build the dist files by running this command:

 	gulp build